albertony/vss/shadowrun/README.md

 Support for setting environment variables directly into the process instead of having to go via generated batch file containing `SET` statements, given by the `-script` option.
+This makes it easier to execute other applications directly using the `-exec` option, instead of always having to go via a batch script (or parse the file content) to be able to find the snapshot information.

 #### Automatically mounting